lenda00/rello-world/README.md

-# ReScript Project Template
+# rello-world

-The only official ReScript starter template.
+Just a simple Hello World in ReScript with React.

 ## Installation